OliverEvans96/instant-docs/src/pages/docs/instaml.md

 We love Firebase's simple mutation API and how it provides optimistic updates and rollbacks for free.
 We wanted to bring the same experience with support for relations.

-You can try out the examples below with {% sandbox-link type="goals-and-todos" label="this sandbox" /%}.

 ## Transact

 `transact` is used for committing transaction chunks. `transact` takes only one parameter, an array of `tx` transaction chunks.
 For example running the following